-42. The Tribunal issued the following Order on July 3, 2014:

-- 1. THAT Ms. Of is guilty of one count of knowingly forging or in any other way altering or falsifying a document or evidence required by the University of Toronto, or uttering, circulating or making use of such forged, altered or falsified document, contrary to section B.I.1.(a) of the Code; - THAT the following sanctions shall be imposed on Ms. Class - (a) a final grade of zero in the course MATA37H3; - (b) a suspension from the University of Toronto from the date of this order for a period of two years, ending on July 2, 2016; and
+- 42. The Tribunal issued the following Order on July 3, 2014: - THAT Ms. One is guilty of one count of knowingly forging or in any other way altering or falsifying a document or evidence required by the University of Toronto, or uttering, circulating or making use of such forged, altered or falsified document, contrary to section B.I.1.(a) of the Code; - THAT the following sanctions shall be imposed on Ms. Class - (a) a final grade of zero in the course MATA37H3; - a suspension from the University of Toronto from the date of this order for a period of two years, ending on July 2, 2016; and

 - (c) a notation of the sanction on her academic record and transcript from the date of this order for a period of three years, ending on July 2, 2017. - 3.
-THAT this case be reported to the Provost for publication of a notice of the decision of the Tribunal and the sanction imposed, with Ms. C 's name withheld.
+THAT this case be reported to the Provost for publication of a notice of the decision of the Tribunal and the sanction imposed, with Ms. Of sname withheld.

-Dated at Toronto this II day of September, 2014
+Dated at Toronto this // day of September, 2014